 This is difficult because you can no longer justify giving these employees significant raises from a business perspective, even if they’re doing excellent work.
 In this situation, I recommend complete transparency about the problem.
 These are difficult conversations to have, but it’s important to be honest.

-One thing we did at at a previous employers, after the C++ bubble was to give these developers spot bonuses instead of increasing their base salary.
+One thing we did at a previous employer after the C++ bubble was to give these developers spot bonuses instead of increasing their base salary.
 Then, we talked to them about what they needed to do to start getting salary increases again, such as learning additional skills or moving onto a management track.

 These situations are never easy, but as an HR professional, you can help your employees through the adjustment by being honest and making sure they still feel valued.
 You don’t want an employee to feel stuck at your company because they can’t get a job elsewhere, as this can put a strain on team morale.
 Being transparent and helping that employee to grow in other ways are some good first steps.